-Discover the landscapes and culture, as well as the amazing flora and fauna of this exotic and evocative island
+Discover the landscapes, history and culture, as well as the amazing flora and fauna of this exotic and evocative island

-A 12 day Borneo tour to Sabah and Sarawak
+A 12-day Borneo tour of Sabah and Sarawak

-Optional add-ons include a stay at the superb Danum Valley Rainforest Lodge, a two-day ascent of Mount Kinabalu or a three-day stay on the unspoilt tropical island of Manukan.
-A varied and truly unforgettable 2 week Borneo adventure!
+For those with a few more days to spare you can optimize your airfare with our selection of optional add-ons which include a stay at the superb Danum Valley Rainforest Lodge, a 2-day ascent of Mount Kinabalu itself or 3-days on the unspoilt tropical island of Manukan.

 Here's an idea of what you can expect to do and see day-to-day.